nicolastonon/EFTSimPheno/README.md

 :information_source: *Type 'cmsDriver --help' to get infos on arguments.*

+:information_source: *When running CRAB, it is most practical to set `config.Data.publication = True`.
+This way, a user-dataset is produced at each step and can be passed to the next step, with options `config.Data.inputDataset = '/DSname'` and `config.Data.inputDBS = 'phys03'`.
-:information_source: *Whenever you need to run on a long list of user input files (i.e. for all steps apart for the first one), you can use the [GenerateInputPathFile.py](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts/ConfigFiles/FullSim/GenerateInputPathFile.py) script to generate the filelist to be read.
-In the future, it's probably more convenient to instead publish datasets and read them in the following steps (see e.g. [here](https://github.com/Andrej-CMS/privateMCproduction/blob/example_private_production/crabconfig_GENSIM.py)).*
+Alternatively, you can use the [GenerateInputPathFile.py](https://github.com/nicolastonon/EFT-Simu-Pheno/ProductionScripts/ConfigFiles/FullSim/GenerateInputPathFile.py) script to generate the filelist to be read (pass it via `config.Data.userInputFiles = open('fullpath.txt').readlines()`).*

 ### GEN-only